Home | About The FVZA | Dr. Hugo Pecos, Director | Famous Cases

 Russian Tsar

-After transformation, Ivan used his family as a personal smorgasbord, drinking the blood of his son and daughter-in-law before he was killed by palace guards.
+After transformation, Ivan used his family as a personal smorgasbord, drinking the blood of his son and daughter-in-law before being slain by palace guards.

 Percy Bysshe Shelley